openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 The time interval (seconds) between reading consecutive samples from the OpenHAB core.

 It must be a positive integer value.

+Relation between the sample intervall and openHABs persistence strategy.
+The persistence strategy determines on which events (time, change, startUp) a new value is provided to the persistence service, the sample intervall determines at which time steps the actually provided value is being read (i.e an everyMinute strategy provides a new value at every full minute, a sample intervall of 10 seconds would use such a provided value 6 times).

 ### `<consolidationFunction>` (Consolidation Function)